Tuoba

 A Northern Wei officer.
 Tomb statuette, Luoyang Museum.

 The Tuoba (Chinese) or Tabgatch (𐱃𐰉𐰍𐰲, Tabγač), also known by other names, was an influential Xianbei clan in early imperial China.
 During the Sixteen Kingdoms after the fall of Han and the Three Kingdoms, the Tuoba established and ruled the Dai state in northern China.
 The dynasty ruled from 310 to 376 and was restored in 386.
 The same year, the dynasty was renamed Wei, later distinguished in Chinese historiography as the Northern Wei.
 This powerful state gained control of most of northern China, supporting Buddhism while increasingly sinicizing.
 As part of this process, in 496, the Emperor Xiaowen changed the imperial clan's surname from Tuoba to Yuan (元).
 The empire split into Eastern Wei and Western Wei in 535, with the Western Wei's rulers briefly resuming use of the Tuoba name in 554.

 A branch of the Tanguts also bore a surname transcribed as Tuoba before their chieftains were given the Chinese surnames Li (李) and Zhao (趙) by the Tang and Song dynasties respectively.
 Some of these Tangut Tuobas later adopted the surname Weiming (嵬名), with this branch eventually establishing and ruling the Western Xia in northwestern China from 1038 to 1227.

 Names

-By the 8th century, the Old Turkic form of the name was Tabγač (𐱃𐰉𐰍𐰲), usually anglicized as Tabgatch or Tabgach.
-The name appears in other Central Asian accounts as Tabghāj and Taugash and in Byzantine Greek sources like Theophylact Simocatta's History as Taugas (Ταυγάς) and Taugast (Ταυγάστ).
-Zhang Xushan and others have argued for the name's ultimate derivation from a transcription into Turkic languages of the Chinese name "Great Han" (大漢, s 大汉, Dà Hàn, MC *Dàj Xàn).

-Tuoba is the atonal pinyin romanization of the Mandarin pronunciation of the Chinese 拓跋 (Tuòbá), whose pronunciation at the time of its transcription into Middle Chinese has been reconstructed as *tʰak-bɛt or *Thak-bat.
+Tuoba is the atonal pinyin romanization of the Mandarin pronunciation of the Chinese 拓跋 (Tuòbá), whose pronunciation at the time of its transcription into Middle Chinese has been reconstructed as *Thak-bat.
 The same name also appears with the first character transcribed as 托 or 㩉 and with the second character transcribed as 拔; it has also been anglicized as T'o-pa and as Toba.
-The name is also attested as Tufa (禿髮, Tūfà or Tūfǎ), whose Middle Chinese pronunciation has been reconstructed as *tʰuwk-pjot, *T'ak-bwat, or *T'ak-buat.
+The name is also attested as Tufa (禿髮, Tūfà or Tūfǎ), whose Middle Chinese pronunciation has been reconstructed as *T'ak-bwat, or *T'ak-buat.
 The name is also sometimes clarified as the Tuoba Xianbei (拓跋鮮卑, Tuòbá Xiānbēi).